Southern Africa: SADC Develops Regional Strategy On Women, Peace and Security

 The ministers meeting will discuss the SADC regional gender programme and share progress towards the implementation of gender commitments made by the countries.

-A total of 11 SADC member states - Angola, Botswana, DRC, Lesotho, Malawi, Namibia, Tanzania, South Africa, Seychelles, Zambia and Zimbabwe - are attended the meeting, which ran from July 3-5 in Johannesburg. - sardc.net
+A total of 11 SADC member states - Angola, Botswana, DRC, Lesotho, Malawi, Namibia, Tanzania, South Africa, Seychelles, Zambia and Zimbabwe - are attending the meeting, which runs from July 3-5 in Johannesburg, South Africa. - sardc.net

+Southern African News Features offers a reliable source of regional information and analysis on the Southern African Development Community, and is provided as a service to the SADC region.